myrrlyn/apocrypha.es/priv/archive/1rkczu.md

 “Good.”

-“As I was saying, Tiber Septim and Zurin Arctus' next move is to invade Morrowind, home of the oldest enemies of Men…”
+“As I was saying, Tiber Septim and Zurin Arctus’ next move is to invade Morrowind, home of the oldest enemies of Men…”

 > “(And rich ebony deposits.)”